My recovery timeline - Bilateral TKR

 Before the operation I read a few comments from people whom had undergone a similar procedure but to be honest I did not find it all that useful when it came to trying to understand what the operation would mean for me.
 What was the pain like and when could I expect certain milestones

 A week after the operation I did find an article that I found very useful in trying to gauge my progress and what to expect in the future.
-Here is the URL http://www.velocitypress.com/knee_replacement_surgery.shtml
+Here is the URL broken link removed: https://www.velocitypress.com/knee_replacement_surgery.shtml

 Anyway here is my account.
 I hope it proves useful to anyone undergoing a similar procedure.
 I will endeavor to keep it current